Queen of the skies: The Boeing 747 is playing a hero's role during Covid-19 crisis

 "You know that you're carrying lifesaving equipment down below, and you know it's going to make a difference to those who need it on the front lines.
 It's very humbling, and it's not something that I thought about when I started my aviation career 30 years ago.
 But now, I feel that it's a gift that I can give back, in a time of crisis," said Lepley in an interview with CNN Travel.

-UPS has 28 747Fs in its fleet, with an additional 15 747-8Fs on order.
+In May, UPS had 28 747Fs in its fleet, with an additional 15 747-8Fs on order.
 As part of the fleet of 261 dedicated cargo aircraft, the airline has pressed its largest freighters into the fight against the pandemic.

 A 747 Freigher's nose can swing up, opening the full main deck for loading.